 We use the Read Write Inc phonics scheme across the school.

 Each class teacher publishes what they will covering during the present half term:

 Schools must publish a strategy for their use of the pupil premium.
-This may be planned over 3 years.

 For the current academic year, schools must include: